 swissnex India sees great potential in bringing together Switzerland’s innovation and India’s ambition in clean energies.
 We offer a platform for Swiss and Indian energy experts to connect, exchange best practices, share knowledge, transfer technologies, collaborate to innovate, and co-create a green future.

 Switzerland has been regarded as one of the leading deeptech nations in the world with a strong talent pool and access to capital.
-India’s global strength in technology production and consumption makes it the market for Switzerland to scale.
+And India’s global strength in technology production and consumption makes it the market for Switzerland to scale.

 Life Sciences & Healthtech